dpratt747/technical-notes/README.md

 ## Init Steps:

-- to create a docker image of an application run
+- to create a docker image of an application:
 ```bash
 sbt docker
 ```
-- run to scale up the containers and start application
+- to scale up the containers and start the application:
 ```bash
 docker-compose up -d
 ```